florianwns/z5omes/README.md

 </p>
 <br>

-## Let's talk a little bit about Zome.
+## Let's talk a little bit about Zomes.

 #### 🔷 Is a Zome a Zonohedron?